BlackHolePerturbationToolkit/Fast_Self-Forced_Inspirals/index.md

 For details on these topics check out the [README](https://github.com/BlackHolePerturbationToolkit/Fast_Self-Forced_Inspirals/blob/master/README.md)

+## Status

+The NIT inspiral model is constructed using the self-force model from [N. Warburton et. al.](https://arxiv.org/abs/1111.6908).
+Consequently it is only valid for Schwarzschild inspirals with initial parameters 0 <= e <0.2 and 6+2e < p_0 < 12.
+This will be extended in the near future using the self-force model of [T. Osburn et. al.](https://arxiv.org/abs/1511.01498).
+The plan is also to extend the model to generic inspirals in Kerr spacetime.

 ## Known problems

 Known bugs are recorded in the project [bug tracker](https://github.com/BlackHolePerturbationToolkit/Fast_Self-Forced_Inspirals/issues).

 ## License